polystruct/creative/docs/residential/building/structural.md

 they are meant to be in).
 This allows for a more proper generation in case the building is on a cliff (or similar).

+Minecraft can generate this for us if we want.
+In the structure definition (part of `worldgen/structure`) the parameter `terrain_adaptation` can be used for this.
+Possible values are:
+- `none` (default)
+- `beard_thin`, which does slight foundation work
+- `beard_box`, which should do more foundation work
+- `bury`, which encases the build

+For most overworld structures, `beard_thin` is a good approach.
+If the generations are not good, create a foundation yourself and use `none`.

 When building an entire "set" of buildings in a similar pallette, it is always a good idea to first generate a template (e.g. using some black wool) and copy/paste that.